tmathmeyer/tint3/configuration.md

 ####Optional Properties
 * background :  [[colorcode]], default is fully transparent
 * bordercolor :  [[colorcode]] This is required if borderwidth is greater than 0
+* fontname : the name of the font to use.
+Use the name of the ttf file, than the actual font name. use 'fc-list' to get a list of font files and their names

 The left, center, and right keywords are special however.
 Following them is any number of names, which correspond to the names of the blocks you have